 P.I.
-Elvis Cole’s relationship with attorney Lucy Chenier is strained.
-Then the unthinkable happens.
-While Lucy is away on business and her ten-year-old son Ben is staying with Elvis, the boy vanishes without a trace.
+Elvis Cole’s relationship with attorney Lucy Chenier is strained, but it becomes even more tense when the unthinkable happens: While Lucy is away on business and her ten-year-old son, Ben, is staying with Elvis, the boy vanishes without a trace.
 When the kidnappers call, it’s not for ransom, but for a promise to punish Cole for past sins he claims he didn’t commit.
-With the LAPD wrestling over the case, and the boy’s estranged father attempting to take control of the investigation, Cole vows to find Ben first.
+With LAPD wrestling over the case and the boy’s estranged father attempting to take control of the investigation, Cole vows to find Ben first.
 But Cole’s partner, Joe Pike, knows more about this case than he has said.
 Pike lives in a world where dangerous men commit crimes beyond all reckoning.
-Now, one of those men is alive and well in L.A.—and calling Elvis Cole to war. . . .
+Now, one of those men is alive and well in L.A.—and calling Elvis Cole to war.

 Under the Cover

 An excerpt from The Last Detective

 A silence filled the canyon below my house that fall; no hawks floated overhead, the coyotes did not sing, the owl that lived in the tall pine outside my door no longer asked my name.
 A smarter person would have taken these things as a warning, but the air was chill and clear in that magnified way it can be in the winter, letting me see beyond the houses sprinkled on the hillsides below and out into the great basin city of Los Angeles.
 On days like those when you can see so far, you often forget to look at what is right in front of you, what is next to you, what is so close that it is part of you.
 I should have seen the silence as a warning, but I did not.